 Biliteracy: When should kids start to read and write in their second language?

 For parents raising bilingual kids one of the most important decisions you will make is deciding if you will raise your kids to be biliterate as well as bilingual.
-If you decide you would like your children to read and write in both languages, you are probably asking yourself when to start.
+Biliteracy is important if you decide you would like your children to read and write in both languages.
+But you are probably asking yourself when to start.

 Should your bilingual child learn to read in one language proficiently first before attempting to learn another?